opensquare-network/docs/website/docs/bounty-flow.md

 Please switch to the `Funder` account and click on the account name in the upper right corner, then we enter the its profile page.
 We can find the current user's related bounties here.
 There are 5 tabs on this page, the two on the left are for funders.

-* Applying Bounties - Pending bounties created by current user
+* Pending Approve - Pending bounties created by current user
 * Fund Bounties -- Approved Bounties created by current user

 Because the Bounty we created has just been approved, so you should find it under the `Fund Bounties` tab.
 Then, click on it to enter its details page.